-The European Technology and Innovation Platform for Smart Networks for Energy Transition (ETIP SNET) in collaboration with Pôle MEDEE, Systematic and Think Smartgrids will host a workshop on European projects working on Energy transition, including sCO2-flex, on November 14-15 in Paris, France.
+The European Technology and Innovation Platform for Smart Networks for Energy Transition (ETIP SNET) in collaboration with Pôle MEDEE, Systematic and Think Smartgrids hosted a workshop on European projects working on Energy transition, including sCO2-flex, on November 14-15 in Paris, France.

-The Workshop will provide a unique opportunity to learn from Central & Northern Region’s national Research & Innovation (R&I) projects and the chance to contribute to the identification of R&I gaps, challenges and priorities at Central/Northern Region and EU levels.
+The Workshop provided a unique opportunity to learn from Central & Northern Region’s national Research & Innovation (R&I) projects and the chance to contribute to the identification of R&I gaps, challenges and priorities at Central/Northern Region and EU levels.

-The sCO2-flex project will be presented alongside other outstanding national projects including:
+The sCO2-flex project was presented alongside other outstanding national projects including: